codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 1. Log in to the Codefresh UI, and check the new version.
 1. If needed, enable/disable new feature flags.

 ### Post-upgrade configuration

 #### Upgrade to v1.2.2: Restore backed up Redis data
-After the upgrade to v1.2.2 is successfully completed, if you backed Codefresh-managed Redis data, restore the data you backed up.
+_After_ upgrade to v1.2.2, if you backed up Codefresh-managed Redis data, restore the data.

 1. Copy `appendonly.aof` to the new `cf-redis-master-0 pod`:
   `kubectl cp appendonly.aof cf-redis-master-0:/data/appendonly.aof`